Freelance Websites

 1. Customer Support

 Customer service is one of the fundamental pillars of any business in any field.
 When using a freelancing site, you’ll inevitably run into some challenges.
-There is, therefore, a need to be assured that someone will hold your hand and guide you out of the situation no matter how sticky it is.
-You should, therefore, go for freelancing sites whose customer support has an extensive knowledge base and vast experience to be able to answer all your queries.
+There is, therefore, a need to be assured that someone will hold your hand and guide you out of the situation, no matter how sticky it is.
+Therefore, you should go for freelancing sites whose customer support has an extensive knowledge base and vast experience to answer all your queries.

-To gauge the level and performance of the site’s customer support, you’ll need to look through online resources and forums for feedbacks given by other freelancers using the site.
+To gauge the site’s customer support level and performance, you’ll need to look through online resources and forums for feedback given by other freelancers using the site.

 2. Terms and Conditions

-When signing up for any named freelance site, you’ll be hit with a ‘Terms and Conditions’ clause for which you are expected to read and agree to it.
+When signing up for any named freelance site, you’ll be hit with a ‘Terms and Conditions’ clause for which you are expected to read and agree.
 The clause is legally binding, and you, therefore, need to be careful with it.
-Once you sign the contract, there is no detracting from it
+Once you sign the contract, there is no detracting from it.

 The Terms and Conditions should be simple and easy to follow at any given time.